A $4/3$ Approximation for $2$-Vertex-Connectivity: From a Canonical 2-Edge-Cover to a 2VC Spanning Subgraph

+Otherwise, $P$ includes at least $2$ bridges, so we get at least $2\cdot\frac{1}{4}=\frac{1}{2}$ credits from the bridges along $P$.
+Also, the nodes of $C$ and $P$ form a new block $B'$, which is the only block in $S'$ not present in $S$.
+Altogether

-\case[$v_1v_2$ is a bridge of $C'$.]
-Set $S':=S\cup \{u_1v_1, u_2v_2\}\setminus \{u_1u_2, v_1v_2\}$.
+\subsubcase{$v_1v_2$ is a bridge of $C'$.} \\ Set $S':=S\cup \{u_1v_1, u_2v_2\}\setminus \{u_1u_2, v_1v_2\}$.
 In $S'$ we replace the bridge $v_1v_2$ with a path $P$ of $|E(C)|+1$ bridges.
 One has

-\end{caseanalysis} \case[$C$ is a $3$-cycle.] \begin{caseanalysis} \case[There is a $v_i$-$v_j$ path $P$ in $C'$, for some $i,j$, that includes some edge of some block or at least $4$ bridges.]
-W.l.o.g. assume $(i,j)=(1,2)$.
+\subcase{$C$ is a $3$-cycle.} \\ \subsubcase{There is a $v_i$-$v_j$ path $P$ in $C'$, for some $i,j$, that includes some edge of some block or at least $4$ bridges.} \\ W.l.o.g. assume $(i,j)=(1,2)$.
 In this case we build $S'$ as in Case~\ref{case:v1v2block}.
-Similarly to that case we need $2$ extra credits altogether.
-In this case $C$ provides $1$ credit only (rather than $5/3$), but the block or the $4$ bridges provide the extra $1$ credit missing.
-Hence $\cost(S)\geq \cost(S')$.
+The cost analysis works almost identically as in Case~\ref{case:v1v2block}.
+In this case $C$ provides $1$ credit only (rather than $5/3$), but in both subcases this is enough.
+In particular, in the case $P$ includes at least $4$ bridges they provide $4\cdot \frac{1}{4} = 1$ credits which makes up for the loss of credit of $C$.

-\case[$v_iv_j$ is a bridge of $C'$, for some $i,j$.]
-W.l.o.g. assume $(i,j)=(1,2)$.
+\subsubcase{$v_iv_j$ is a bridge of $C'$, for some $i,j$.} \\ W.l.o.g. assume $(i,j)=(1,2)$.
 In this case we build $S'$ like in Case~\ref{case:v1v2bridge}.
 The analysis is identical.

-\case[None of the above cases.]
-This case is illustrated in Figure \ref{fig:c2iii}.
+\subsubcase{None of the above cases.} \\ This case is illustrated in Figure \ref{fig:c2iii}.
 Let $P_{v_iv_j}$ be the $v_i$-$v_j$ path in $C'$.
 Observe that such paths consist of bridges only, and have length $2$ or $3$.
 W.l.o.g. assume $|E(P_{v_1v_2})|\ge |E(P_{v_1v_3})|,|E(P_{v_2v_3})|$.
 Since $2\leq |E(P_{v_1v_2})|\leq 3$, $v_3$ cannot be an internal vertex of $P_{v_1v_2}$: indeed otherwise the path from $v_3$ to at least one of $v_1$ or $v_2$ would have length $1$, a contradiction.
 However since $P_{v_1v_2}$ consists only of bridges and $|E(P_{v_1v_2})|\ge |E(P_{v_1v_3})|,|E(P_{v_2v_3})|$, at least one internal node $w$ of $P_{v_1v_2}$ has degree at least $3$ in $C'$.
 Note $w$ is adjacent to $v_1$ or $v_2$ in $C'$: assume w.l.o.g. $v_1w\in E(C')$.
 Set $S':=S\cup\{u_1v_1, u_2v_2\}\setminus\{u_1u_2, v_1w\}$.
 The nodes of $C$ and $C'$ belong to a single connected component $C''$ in $S'$.
 In $C''$ the bridges and blocks of $C'$ remain the same, except for the removed bridge $v_1w$.
 The edges of the path $P=v_1u_1u_3u_2v_2$ are bridges of $C''$.
 Altogether